qvest-digital/loginsrv/caddy/README.md

 To be compatible with caddy-jwt the secred is also written to the environment variable JWT_SECRET, if this variable was not set before.
 This enables caddy-jwt to look up the same shared secret, even in the case of a random token.
-If the configuration uses differnt tokens for different server blocks, only the first one will be stored in ent environment variable.
+If the configuration uses differnt tokens for different server blocks, only the first one will be stored in enviroment environment variable.
+You can't use a random key as the jwt-secret and a custom one in the same caddyfile.
+If you want to have better control, of the integration with caddy-jwt, e.g. for multiple server blocks, you should configure the jwt behaviour in caddy-jwt with the `secret` or `publickey` directives.

 ### Basic configuration
 Provide a login resource under /login, for user bob with password secret: